 Data and metadata out

-Research data at SND are often reused for further research or for teaching purposes.
-Researchers who use others’ data for their own research should always cite the person who produced the material in the same way as they would refer to other people's publications, and they are asked to notify SND about publications using data retrieved from us.
-It is good practice to only use data for the purpose stated at the time of ordering, and not to pass on them on to other people.
+Research data are often reused for further research or for teaching purposes.
+Researchers who use existing data for their own research should always cite the person(s) who produced the material, in the same way as they would reference publications, and they are asked to notify SND about publications which use data retrieved from SND.
+It is good practice to only use data for the purpose stated at the time of ordering data, and to not pass on them on to other people.